pronovic/apologies/DEVELOPER.md

 I use [GitHub Actions](https://docs.github.com/en/actions/quickstart) for CI.
 See [.github/workflows/test-suite.yml](.github/workflows/test-suite.yml) for the definition of the workflow, and go to the [Actions tab](https://github.com/pronovic/apologies/actions) to see what actions have been executed.
 The workflow is implemented in terms of the shared `poetry-build-and-test` workflow in the [pronovic/gha-shared-actions](https://github.com/pronovic/gha-shared-workflows) repository.
 The workflow was originally developed here, and eventually refactored out when I started sharing the same process across multiple repositories.

-The workflow is kicked off for all PRs, and also when code is merged to master.
+The workflow is kicked off for all PRs, and also when code is merged to main.
 It uses a matrix build and runs the same test suite on a combination of platforms (Windows, MacOS, Linux) and Python versions.
 The test suite in GitHub Actions is implemented by the same `run suite` command that you would use locally.
 Coverage data is uploaded to coveralls.io (see discussion below).

 ## Third-Party Integration